strongloop/strongloop.com2/_posts/2018-12-17-node-js-interactive-2018-wrapup.md

   - Events
 ---

 The initial Node+JS Interactive has wrapped up and the event went quite nicely.
-Mind you, the event was at the same location as 2017's [Node Interactive](https://strongloop.com/strongblog/node-interactive-2017-wrap-up/), and the result of merging Node Interactive and JS Interactive, so we were confident it was going to be a hit.
+Since the event was held at the same location as last year's [Node Interactive](https://strongloop.com/strongblog/node-interactive-2017-wrap-up/) we were confident it was going to be a success.

 The event, hosted at the Vancouver Convention Centre in British Columbia, Canada, ran from October 10-12.
 IBM had served as was Platinum Sponsor for prior Node Interactives, and was proud to act as one of the Platinum Sponsors for Node+JS Interactive as well.

-The Center rests in Vancouver’s idyllic waterfront, with water, forest and mountain providing beautiful scenery to engage visitors.
+The venue rests in Vancouver’s idyllic waterfront, with water, forest and mountain providing beautiful scenery to engage visitors.
 And while the majestic beauty was a nice distraction, it was node.js and JavaScript that the attendees came to experience.
-And there was a bounty, so we will only be providing an overview below.
+And there was a bounty!
+While we wait for event videos to be posted, we will cover some highlights below.

 <!--more-->
 <img src="https://strongloop.com/blog-assets/2018/09/node+js-interactive.png" alt="Node+JS Interactive 2018" style="width: 400px"/>